|Nutrition Facts (per serving)|

-Cutting out the stars is a sticky process.
-Wash off the cookie cutter as often as necessary to achieve sharp star points.
+- Cutting out the stars is a sticky process.
+Wash off and thoroughly dry the cookie cutter as often as necessary to achieve sharp star points.

-Brush or spread the icing on each star, working it out to all the points.
+Brush or spread the reserved meringue icing on each star, working it out to all the points.

-Let the stars dry overnight (about 24 hours, if you can), an oven is a good place if you don't forget they are there and preheat for something else.
+Let the stars dry overnight (about 24 hours, if you can).
+An oven is a good place if you don't forget they are there and heat for something else.

-The next day, heat the oven to 325°F. Bake each tray for 10-15 minutes.
+The next day, heat the oven to 325 F. Bake each tray for 10 to 15 minutes.
 This is to dry out the cookies a little more and bake the egg whites.
 Try to remove the cookies before the icing turns brown, although a little brown tint can look nice.

 Remove the cookies from the baking sheet and let them cool completely on a wire rack before storing in a covered container in a dry place at room temperature.